agogpixel/agogpixel/tools/generators/docker-stand-alone-generator/files/scripts/README.md

 # Warning

-Files in this directory can be over-written when `nx run <%= projectName %>:build` is invoked.
+Files in this directory can be over-written when `npm run workspace-generator:docker-stand-alone-builder -- <%= projectName %>` is invoked.